Miradouro De Santa Iria

 We must have spent an hour creeping around that abandoned hotel, and if I can give you one tip for your time on São Miguel, it’s to do the same thing yourself.
 Wear appropriate footwear, keep an eye out for hazards like empty elevator shafts (health and safety warnings are in short supply), and prepare to take a lot of photos.

 If you’re planning to explore the ruins of Monte Palace, though, you’ll need to do it soon.
-Chinese investors have reportedly purchased the site, with plans to return it to its former glory by 2021.
+Chinese investors have reportedly purchased the site, with plans to return it to its former glory.
 Once construction starts, that’ll be the end of that.
 Soon, the only people on the hotel roof will be those who’ve spent a bunch of money to be there.

 The road down the crater to Sete Cidades is simply fantastic, and I was reluctant to hit the brakes halfway to check out the Miradouro do Cerrado das Freiras.
 For about three seconds, until I saw the actual view.
 Wow.
 Just… wow.
-If you don’t have a panorama mode on your camera, well, buy a new camera I guess.
+It’s the kind of viewpoint that panorama mode was invented for.

 Panorama of Sete Cidades lagoons